-Shoulder, Elbow, Wrist and Trauma Surgeon MBBS BMedSci PGDip MSc FRACS FOrthA Suite 7, 55 Victoria Parade, Fitzroy 3065 P: 03 5752 5052 | F: 03 9815 3944 | E: admin@vbjs.com.au Patient Information Sheet Total Shoulder Replacement (Anatomical) What's the Problem?
+Shoulder, Elbow, Wrist and Trauma Surgeon MBBS BMedSci PGDip MSc FRACS FOrthA Suite 7, 55 Victoria Parade, Fitzroy 3065 P: 03 5752 5020 | F: 03 9815 3944 | E: admin@vbjs.com.au Patient Information Sheet Reverse Total Shoulder Replacement What's the Problem?

 Your shoulder is a ball and socket joint.
-In some people, a combination of genetics, age and previous trauma can lead to the shoulder "wearing out".
-This means that the cartilage which normally allows the shoulder to move and glide freely wears away, leaving a bone on bone ball and socket joint - or osteoarthritis.
+In some people, a combination of genetics, age, previous trauma and rotator cuff tears can lead to the shoulder "wearing out".
+This means that the cartilage which normally allows the shoulder to move and glide freely wears away, leaving a bone on bone ball and socket joint - or arthritis.
 How can you treat it?